chialinchou1/homebrew-nmaahcmm/README.md

 ### Note
 1. This is to install version 0.0.6.
 If you ran into an `error fetch the directory failed`, homebrew is installing the order version, in which case, run `brew update-reset` to reset your tap to the most recent version.
 2. If you had previously installed an earlier version on your workstation, run `brew upgrade nmaahc/nmaahcmm/nmaahcmm` to update your nmaahcmm to the most recent version.
+3. Minor changes in Rename script since the release.
+To update:
+    a. run `brewUp` then `nmaahcmm`
+    b. run `brew install --HEAD nmaahcmm` (you might be prompt to run `brew unlink nmaahcmm` first